emdomingo/abalone/README.md

 ![age vs. shucked_wt](graphs/logarithmic%20relationship.png)
 ![age vs. shucked_wt(mean)](graphs/shucked%20ave%20vs%20age.png)

 There is an apparent logarithmic relationship between age and the amount of meat present in the abalone (shucked_wt).
-The meat content of abalones increase rapidly until around 6.5 years of age where the rate of growth slows down until it plateaus at around 11.5 years.
+The meat content of abalones increase rapidly until around 9.5 years of age where the rate of growth slows down until it plateaus.

 ### Do the shell and meat grow at different rates?